amperity/amperity-docs/amperity_reference/source/bridge.rst

           :alt: Step 2.
           :align: left
           :class: no-scaled-link
-     - Connect the bridge to Databricks by uploading the credential file that was downloaded from the |ext_databricks_catalog_explorer_activation_link|.
+     - Connect the bridge to Databricks by uploading the credential file that was downloaded from the `activation link <https://docs.databricks.com/en/data-sharing/create-recipient.html#step-2-get-the-activation-link>`__ |ext_link|.
 There are two ways to upload the credential file:

        #.
 Uploading the credentials as the second step when adding a bridge.
 Drop the file into the dialog box or browse to a location on your local machine.
        #.
 Choosing the **Upload credential** option from the **Actions** menu for an inbound share.

        After the credential file is uploaded, click **Continue**.

        .. important:: You can download the credential file only once.
 Recipients should treat the downloaded credential as a secret and must not share it outside of their organization.
-If you have concerns that a credential may have been handled insecurely, you can |ext_databricks_rotate_credentials| at any time.
+If you have concerns that a credential may have been handled insecurely, you can `rotate credentials <https://docs.databricks.com/en/data-sharing/create-recipient.html#security-considerations-for-tokens>`__ |ext_link| at any time.

        When finished, click **Continue**.
 This will open the **Select tables to share** dialog box.